-Financial Crime Risk is overseen by the Audit, Risk and Conduct Committee, to whom the MLRO provides periodic reports.
-At an executive level, Compliance risk, including mitigation controls along with action and remediation plans, is overseen by the Governance and Control Committee.
+Financial Crime Risk is overseen by the Risk and Conduct Committee, to whom the MLRO provides periodic reports.
+At an executive level, the risk, including mitigation controls along with action and remediation plans, is overseen by the Governance and Control Committee.

-- the Bank has invested heavily in enhancing both the quantity and calibre of resources in the first line who are responsible for ensuring compliance, subject to oversight, and in the case of higher risk cases, additional due diligence by the second line compliance team; - the Bank employs a range of tools and processes, including technology solutions, to monitor new and existing customers and to monitor transactions for risk indicators, which will be investigated if triggered; - the Bank has established a High Risk Advisory Committee, which consists of a senior members of executive management, to which the MLRO brings higher risk issues which in his opinion should be escalated for information or for discussion, in order to help the ultimate decision makers arrive at their decisions; - the Bank has developed a Financial Crime risk appetite statement to assist with decision making; and - the Anti-Financial Crime team operates a risk based monitoring programme to ensure controls are effective.
+- The Bank has invested heavily in enhancing both the quantity and calibre of resources in the first line who are responsible for ensuring compliance, subject to oversight, and in the case of higher risk cases, additional due diligence by the second line compliance team; - The Bank employs a range of tools and processes, including technology solutions, to monitor new and existing customers and to monitor transactions for risk indicators, which will be investigated if triggered; - The Bank has established a High Risk Advisory Committee, which consists of a senior members of executive management, to which the MLRO brings higher risk issues which in his opinion should be escalated for information or for discussion, in order to help the ultimate decision makers arrive at their decisions; - The Bank has developed a Financial Crime Risk Appetite Statement to assist with decision making; and - The Anti-Financial Crime team operates a risk based monitoring programme to ensure controls are effective.

-Note 33 in the Annual Report and Financial Statements provides details of the agreed settlement with the U.S. Office of Foreign Assets Control in relation to sanctions.
+Note 33 of the 2020 Annual Report and Financial Statements provides details of the agreed settlement with the U.S. Office of Foreign Assets Control in relation to sanctions.